reetu95/SupportAI/README.md

 * No MLflow experiment tracking yet.
 * No Docker containerization yet.
 * No real company support-ticket data was used.

 ---

-## Future Improvements

-Planned next steps:

-* Fine-tune ELECTRA on support-domain pairs created from the Bitext dataset.
-* Add hard negative pairs between similar but different intents.
-* Modularize the codebase into reusable Python scripts.
-* Add FastAPI for inference.
-* Build a Streamlit dashboard.
-* Track experiments with MLflow.
-* Add Docker support.
-* Evaluate on larger and messier support datasets.
-* Add monitoring for false deflection and escalation rate.

----